strapi/documentation/docusaurus/docs/dev-docs/api/rest/guides/understanding-populate.md

 {
   populate: {
     blocks: { // asking to populate the blocks dynamic zone
-      populate: '*' // applying a shared population strategy, populating all first-level fields in all components }
+      populate: '*' // populating all first-level fields in all components }
   },
 }